-Most of us work remotely, either from home or from a co-working space.
-You can choose where you want to work from - as long as you ensure you get your work done.
+Most of us work remotely from home or in a co-working space.
+You can choose where you want to work from - as long as you ensure you finish your work.

-We have defined some guidelines to ensure that levels of productivity are the same, whether you are working remotely or from an office.
+We have defined some guidelines to ensure that productivity levels are the same whether you are working remotely or from an office.
 We try to ensure that remote work is flexible and inclusive.
-The expectation from you is to follow the guidelines and ensure your work is done as expected.
+We expect you to follow the guidelines and ensure your work meets the expectations.

 For more details on how we work remotely, refer Navigating Remote Work.

 Occasionally, we ask team members to work from a common location for a short while, usually in Pune.
-This can be at the start of a new project, or when a new member joins the team, or in case of a company wide event.
-This helps everyone know their colleagues better, and just have fun once in a while, with the faces you rarely get to see otherwise.
+This can be at the start of a new project, or when a new member joins the team, or in case of a company-wide event.
+This helps everyone know their colleagues better and just have fun occasionally, with faces you rarely see otherwise.
 We sponsor the travel and stay for such short trips (usually less than two weeks).

-We don’t complicate the CTC with lots of sections that make it harder to understand your actual take home salary.
-Instead, our salary structure typically consists of fixed monthly salary + variable performance bonus upto x amount to be paid out at the end of the year.
-The performance bonus is not applicable to every individual.
+We don’t complicate the CTC with many sections that make it harder to understand your actual take-home salary.
+Instead, our salary structure typically consists of a fixed monthly salary + variable performance bonus up to x amount to be paid out at the end of the year.
+The performance bonus does not apply to every individual.

-Although exact in-hand salary cannot be calculated until your tax declarations are clear, we typically share the approximate in-hand salary calculation with you along with your appointment letter.
+Although the exact in-hand salary cannot be calculated until your tax declarations are clear, we typically share the approximate calculation with you along with your appointment letter.
 This is done to give you better clarity on the salary front.

 We work Monday to Friday.
 Weekends are off.
 Working after office hours is not encouraged or appreciated.